pryre/robin/README.md

 The makefile assumes that the device is connected as `/dev/ttyUSB0` and will use a baud rate of `921600`.
 You may have to adjust these to suit your device.
 If the flash is not successful, try using a slower baud rate, such as `115200`.

-Depending on your version of `stm32flash`, you may have to call the flash command multiple times before the flashing will actually start.

 Once in bootloader mode run the following command:
 ```sh
 make flash
 ```

+Depending on your version of `stm32flash`, you may have to call the flash command multiple times before the flashing will actually start.
+Another common problem is that `stm32flash` sometimes misses the initializer message from the autopilot if plugged in via USB, or it gets confused by other data in the serial buffer.
+The best work around for this is to do the following:
+- Unplug and unpower the autopilot completely
+- Plug a USB-Serial adaptor into your computer
+- Connect the USB-Serial Tx/Rx to the autopilot
+- Power on the autopilot directly into bootloader mode

 After the initial flash, you can use the MAVLINK command `MAV_CMD_PREFLIGHT_REBOOT_SHUTDOWN` to put the device into bootloader mode through the software.
-Additionally, the following command will attempt to send this directly from the CLI (but it may not work for all systems):
+Additionally, the following command will attempt to send this directly from the CLI (but requires `pymavlink` to be installed):
 ```sh
 make reflash
 ```

-For a reflash, you may get the best results if you set the baud rate to whatever your `PARAM_BAUD_RATE_0` is set to.

 #### Flashing Options
 You can not only pass the version flag in the command line, but you can also pass the serial parameters to use as well: